pauljohnston2025/breadcrumb-garmin-app/readme.md

 This serves as the repo for the 'App' type of Breadcrumb, there may be some comments/documentation that still say datafield.

-The Versioning scheme is

-0.X -> BreadcrumbDataField (we will reserve 0-9.X for the datafield app) 10.X -> BreadcrumbApp

 A garmin watch app that shows a breadcrumb trail.
 For watches that do not support breadcrumb navigation out of the box.

 Donations are always welcome, but not required: https://www.paypal.com/paypalme/pauljohnston2025